-Students enrolled in programs with clinical components are required to submit a urine drug screen during the month prior to matriculation and annually through PreCheck/Sentry MD (See the PreCheck/Sentry MD Documentation Policy).
+Students enrolled in programs with clinical components are required to submit a urine drug screen within six weeks of matriculation and annually through Health Information and Credential Policy.
 Students are required to comply with clinical facility policies, which may include random drug screening.